Cardiovascular Biomechanics and Ultrasound Laboratory |

 during disease.
 We proposed a correction for EF to resolve this, and showed

-that our new corrected paramaeter have stronger
+that our new corrected parameter have stronger prognosis capabilities for

-prognosis capabilities for rehospitalization. -
+rehospitalization. -

 in